Joints and bones can become problematic as you age. Joints can become stiffer, while bones can become weaker:

-The bone marrow is the soft tissue inside bones where blood cells are produced to fight infection or injury.
+The bone marrow is the soft tissue inside bones that produces blood cells to fight infection or injury.
 This process is called hematopoiesis (production of blood), which also produces platelets that help clot blood and red blood cells to deliver oxygen throughout your body.

 Although it’s often overlooked, bone marrow plays a vital role in helping heal injuries and wounds by producing new cells when old ones are damaged by disease, injury, or aging — a process known as regeneration.

-As a result, bones do not repair themselves as well over time, putting older people at greater risk of osteoporosis — where they lose density in the bones.
+As a result, bones do not repair themselves as well over time, putting older people at greater risk of osteoporosis — where they lose bone density.

 When senescent cells accumulate, they produce proinflammatory cytokines that can harm healthy tissues.
 The accumulation of these senescent cells may weaken your body’s ability to heal itself and increase your risk of developing cardiovascular disease.

-It’s no surprise, then, that one of the most common causes of hip fractures is tripping or falling off stairs due to weakened bones.
+It’s no surprise that one of the most common causes of hip fractures is tripping or falling off stairs due to weakened bones.